vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *sarvasiddhipradādyās tu cakre sarvārthasādhake* //145//

-The “expansion of the mantras,” according to the Dī, means that they help the offi
+The “expansion of the mantras,” according to the Dī , means that they help the offi

 ciant to realize that the true nature of his self is the same as that of the “absolute I” of Śiva \( *śivāhambhāvabhāvanā* \).
-Because such a mystical realization takes place in this *cakra* , it is called Sarvārthasādhaka, “fulfi ller of all wishes,” the highest of which is, of course, the wish for union with Śiva, which is precisely being fulfi lled in this *cakra* \(says the Dī\).
+Because such a mystical realization takes place in this *cakra* , it is called Sarvārthasādhaka, “fulfi ller of all wishes,” the highest of which is, of course, the wish for union with Śiva, which is precisely being fulfi lled in this *cakra* \(says the Dī \).

 The Mistress of the *cakra* is Tripurāśrī, O Great Sovereign\! \[named thus\] because she is the cause of the prosperity of the three worlds.